Summary of Significant Accounting Policies

 NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-Basis of Presentation and Liquidity
+Basis of presentation and principles of consolidation

 Use of Estimates and Assumptions

 In preparing the consolidated financial statements, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities as of the date of the consolidated balance sheet, and revenues and expenses for the period then ended.
 Actual results may differ significantly from those estimates.
 Significant estimates made by management include, but are not limited, to valuation of mineral rights, goodwill, stock-based compensation, the assumptions used to calculate fair value of common stock issued and options granted, asset retirement obligation and the valuation of deferred tax assets and liabilities.

 The Company adopted Accounting Standards Codification (“ASC”) 820, “Fair Value Measurements and Disclosures” (“ASC 820”), for assets and liabilities measured at fair value on a recurring basis.
 ASC 820 establishes a common definition for fair value to be applied to existing generally accepted accounting principles that requires the use of fair value measurements, establishes a framework for measuring fair value and expands disclosure about such fair value measurements.
 The adoption of ASC 820 did not have an impact on the Company’s financial position or operating results, but did expand certain disclosures.